 The employer-employee feedback loop is a critical component of the employee branding process.

-Thanks to the rise of websites like Glassdoor and Indeed.com, more employees are making their voices heard through online reviews.
+Thanks to the rise of business review sites like Glassdoor and Indeed.com, more employees are making their voices heard through online reviews.
 They’re rating their interview and employee experiences.
 They’re sharing details of their working lives and expressing their feelings about their CEOs and leadership team with a thumbs up or thumbs down (or smileys or frowns).

 When employees share their thoughts in their own words, you have an incredible opportunity to listen in, respond, and take action in ways that help your business grow.

-Not only is this essential for staff retention and the development of high-potential employees; it also enables your organization to monitor the processes you have in place and identify areas for improvement.
+Not only is employer brand monitoring essential for staff retention and the development of high-potential employees; it also enables your organization to monitor the processes you have in place and identify areas for improvement.

 Employee Experience is Key to Great Employee Branding